sean-gits-py/sql_dimension_tables/dim_tables/dim_date/README.md

 # Date Dimension

-<dim_date> is used to store and manage date-related information in a structured manner.
+'dim_date' is used to store and manage date-related information in a structured manner.
 Facilitates efficient querying and enables detailed time-based analysis in data warehouses.
 Provides a comprehensive set of date attributes (e.g., year, quarter, month, week, day) that ensure consistency and reduced redundancy across different reports and analyses.

 ## 1.0 | Relationships and Keys

-### 1.1  | Primary Keys:
+#### 1.1  | Primary Keys:
 * 'date_key' is uniquely identifieable field.

-### 1.2  | Foreign Keys:
+#### 1.2  | Foreign Keys:
-* Nearly all <dim_date> fields can be used for joins and be used as foreign keys.
+* Nearly all 'dim_date' fields can be used for joins and be used as foreign keys.

 ## 2.0 | Data Dictionary